Rock Islands

 Frederik Dawson

-I was fortunate to finish my business trip in Taiwan few days before the pandemic reached this nation and the rest of Asia.
+Netherlands - 08-Apr-20 -I was fortunate to finish my business trip in Taiwan few days before the pandemic reached this nation and the rest of Asia.
 During my time in Taiwan, I decided to use this opportunity to visit Palau to see its beautiful World Heritage Site, the Rock Islands.
 Since I only have 3 days in Palau, my schedule was packed with all the package activities.
 My experience in this tropical paradise was similar to other reviewers.
 The stunning milky way and jelly fish lake were truly unique and two of the best highlights of Palau.
 Compared with Vietnam’s Ha Long Bay, the Rock Islands, in my opinion, was far better for its nicer tropical climate, stunning clean sea, and better management.
-I felt more safe to swim here than the polluted Vietnamese one.
+I felt safer to swim here than the polluted Vietnamese one.
 I also ranked the Rock Islands to be better than Thailand’s Phang-Nga Bay, while the islands were less dramatic, it was not overcrowded like in Thailand.

-Another interesting thing of Palau was its food, I was surprised that its local delicacy was bat soup which was quite popular among Chinese and Taiwanese tourists, nothing related to those COVID-19 eating bat rumor.
-With many Japanese influence and cultural link with other pacific islands, I found the local Japanese-Okinawan-Micronesian-American mix food was really unique similar or maybe more complex than Hawaiian food I experienced a month ago before this trip.
+Another interesting thing of Palau was its food, I was surprised that its local delicacy was bat soup, which was quite popular among Chinese and Taiwanese tourists, nothing related to those COVID-19 eating bat rumor.
+With many Japanese influence and cultural link with other pacific islands, I found the local Japanese-Okinawan-Micronesian American mix food was really unique similar or maybe more complex than Hawaiian food I experienced a month ago before this trip.
 I ended my Palau trip with air flight to see the famous Rock Islands from the sky.
-It was an incredible one since my small plane has no door, so I could felt the wind, saw the real color of the sea or even touched the low cloud.
+It was an incredible one since my small plane has no door, so I could feel the wind, saw the real color of the sea or even touched the low cloud.
 I would say seeing Rock Islands from the sky was truly a different experience and totally worth the money.

 All in all, Rock Island was a really beautiful place on earth, the place was quite stunning for its environment and as I mentioned the jelly fish lake and the coral clay at Milky Way were one of its kinds.
 For World Heritage Site criteria, its outstanding universal value maybe questionable as many people will compare this place with bigger Ha Long Bay.
-With its hard to reach location, Rock Islands was still pristine and Palau did its best to protect this fragile natural wonder, so I only hope that every visitor will understand and protect this place as pledged in the passport before entering this country.
+With its hard-to-reach location, Rock Islands was still pristine, and Palau did its best to protect this fragile natural wonder, so I only hope that every visitor will understand and protect this place as pledged in the passport before entering this country.

 Dennis Nicklaus

-The button-shaped, jungle covered islands Rock Islands were nice and interesting to see above the water as we cruised around on our tour, but the real attractions are below the surface.
+13-Feb-19 -The button-shaped, jungle covered islands Rock Islands were nice and interesting to see above the water as we cruised around on our tour, but the real attractions are below the surface.
 The absolute highlight, of course, was Jellyfish Lake, which, as of our January 2019 visit was back in business and open to the touring public.
 Snorkeling with these eerie creatures was incredible.
 We had two days out among the Rock Islands.
 The first afternoon we went kayaking with a little bit of snorkeling at a couple different spots.
 Kayaking was a lot of fun and we were glad we'd decided to do it.
 The next day we did the grand tour, which included: the Milky Way (you cover your skin with smooth limestone mud from the sea floor); snorkeling at several spots such as Clam City (Giant Clams), the "Big Drop", Jellyfish Lake, and more; lunch at the scenic Long Beach (an island with a very long, smooth sand bar); and boating beneath a nice rock natural arch.
 The snorkeling was fantastic with lots of variety of coral, uncountable colorful tropical fish, sea turtles, rays, starfish,...
 It was probably worth it even without the jellyfish.
 But with the jellies included, we were all smiles.

 We booked our tour through the Antelope Guest House and were very happy with the service we got.
 We were the only guests with our guide both days, and had Jellyfish Lake all to ourselves for most of the time we were there, though a bigger group did come along when we were about 3/4 the way through our time there.
 The price of our tours was about the same as the bigger agencies, but it was nice not being in a big group.
 Jellyfish permits are currently $100 which is good for exploring the Rock Islands for 10 days.
 We were told they are considering raising the price.
 There's a lower cost $50 Rock Island permit to see the rest of the islands if you don't go into Jellyfish Lake.
 They ask you not to put on sunblock before entering Jellyfish Lake and try to rinse people off a little bit.
 We had the sunburns to prove our commitment to the survival of the jellies (but they think it was more the natural El Nino effects that caused their decline (down to nearly zero) rather than sunblock chemicals).